thoughtbot/maintaining-open-source-projects/book/06-licenses.md

-When implementing dual-licensing, owners should incorporate code contributions only from contributors who have signed a [sufficiently strong contributor agreement] as to allow them to relicense that contributor’s code.
+When implementing dual-licensing, owners should incorporate code contributions only from contributors who have signed a [sufficiently strong contributor agreement] as to be allowed to relicense that contributor’s code.

 [sufficiently strong contributor agreement]: http://wiki.civiccommons.org/Contributor_Agreements